 Horns were played in Bach’s church music in Leipzig by Stadtpfeiffer; the instruments were owned by the musicians themselves.
 From the second annual series of cantatas, the horn parts notated in C sounded in F1 or G1.
 The horns used may have been in G1, while the corno da tirarsi was in Bes1 or C. It is possible that there were also horns in D1 or C1.
 The instruments could be tuned down with crooks.

 Bach often wrote his transposed trumpet parts notated in C in virtuoso clarino style, often, but not always taking into account false and difficult to play notes.
 He usually employed two horns, rarely just one instrument, usually tuned in D, A or B-flat.
 The corno da tirarsi was possibly used for the latter two, possibly without the use of the slide.

 What is known about the construction, characteristics, players and use of the corno da tirasi in Bach's cantatas and passions in Leipzig?

 The corno da tirarsi was an instrument mentioned exclusively in a number of works by Bach.
 Although he explicitly prescribed a Corno da Tirarsi (slide horn) only three times, it is likely that the instrument was used when the horn part was notated on sounding pitch, and made little allowance for notes that were difficult to play on the natural horn, especially in the octave from c1.
 The slide horn was probably in B-flat or C-alto.
 The parts are rarely virtuoso.
-It is possible that Bach had virtuoso horn parts in A and B flat played on the slide horn, assuming that such high horns were not available in Leipzig.
+It is possible that Bach had virtuoso horn parts in A and B flat played on the slide horn, assuming that such horns in A or B-flat were not available in Leipzig.
 The use of the slide was then not necessary.

 What is known about the construction, characteristics, players and use of the lituus in Bach's cantatas and passions in Leipzig?